scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

 reasonable model is measured in months.
 These workflows support some use cases well, especially multi-year projects where there is often the need for highly accurate, high-resolution physical modeling.
 But the existing tools and workflows are too heavyweight for other potential applications, such as making short-term operational decisions in novel locations.
+They also make it difficult to flexibly switch between desktop and remote high-performance-computing (HPC) systems as needed for scaling up and for interactive use.

 In this work, we demonstrate building flexible, lightweight workflows entirely in Jupyter notebooks with the aim of timely support for operational decisions, providing basic predictions of environmental conditions quickly and flexibly for any region of the globe.
+For small datasets these notebooks can operate entirely locally, or they can be run with local display and remote computation and storage for larger datasets.
 We demonstrate these capabilities through examples in hydrology and hydrodynamics using the AdH and GSSHA simulators [cite adh & gssha].
-The goal is to provide a set of tools that can easily be reconfigured and repurposed as needed to rapidly solve specific emerging issues.
+The goal is to provide a set of flexible, high-performance tools that can easily be reconfigured and repurposed as needed to rapidly solve specific emerging issues.

 An explicit decision was made to avoid creation of new special-purpose libraries as much as possible and to instead enhance existing